 Although Brico’s struggle to live her own life dates from the late 1920’s, the problems that she faced are very much contemporary and, if Twitter had been around, she would have started the #MeToo campaign, all by herself.
 Instead, she had to do with slamming the piano lid on the roaming fingers of an overenthusiastic piano teacher, who then threatened her with a lawsuit if she did not resign from the music conservatory where she had just been accepted.
 Sounds familiar, doesn’t it – sex, power, and the difficulty that some men have in not understanding that “no” means “no.”

 Some women were desperately trying to get rid of their rabbit costumes, to become fully emancipated.

-In searching for her lost parents, Antonia Brico returns to Amsterdam and, fortuitously meets up with Dutch conductor Willem Megelberg.
+In searching for her lost parents, Antonia Brico returns to Amsterdam and fortuitously meets up with Dutch conductor Willem Mengelberg.
 She pleads with him to teach her the art of conducting an orchestra, and ends up by being sent to Berlin where she enrolls on a two-year course at the Berlin State Academy of Music, under the guidance of German composer and musician, Karl Muck.

 It’s a shame that the film mixes several storylines – including Brico’s love for a stuck-up, handsome and rich Mark Goldsmith, who just happens to organize concerts – because in doing so, film director Maria Peters had no choice but to condense them.